-- (a) does not limit or compromise the continuing operation of an established use from within the rural activities group on an adjoining lot; - (b) does not limit or compromise the future development of rural zoned land on an adjoining lot for a use from within the rural activities group; and - (c) is appropriately separated and buffered from uses that are likely to result in adverse impacts on amenity.
+- (a) does not limit or compromise the continuing operation of an established use from within the rural activities group on an adjoining lot; - (b) does not limit or compromise the future development of rural zoned land on an adjoining lot for a use from within the rural activities group; and - is appropriately separated and buffered from uses that are likely to result in adverse impacts on amenity.

-The habitable buildings of a use from within the accommodation activities group have a setback from side and rear lot boundaries in accordance with the greater of the following:
+The habitable buildings of a use from within the accommodation activities group are set back from side property boundaries in accordance with the greater of the following:

-- (a) if there is an established use from within the rural activities group located on an adjoining lot, a setback from the common boundary with that lot, which complies with the minimum separation distances specified in Table SC4.1.1 and Table SC4.1.2 of Schedule 4: or - (b) in compliance with the setback standards identified in Table SC10.1.1 of Schedule 10.
+- (a) fifty (50) metres; or - (b) if there is an established use from within the rural activities group located on an adjoining lot, a distance from the common boundary with that lot, which complies with the minimum separation distances specified in Table SC4.1.1 and Table SC4.1.2 of Schedule 4; or - (c) if there is no established use from within the rural activities group located on an adjoining lot, a distance from the common boundary with that lot, of 0.25 of a metre per one (1) metre of the total lot width at that point on the lot.

-The habitable buildings of a use within the accommodation activities group have a setback from road frontage lot boundaries in accordance with the greater of the following:
+The habitable buildings of a use within the accommodation activities group are set back from rear property boundaries in accordance with the greater of the following:

-- (a) if there is an established use from within the rural activities group located on a lot on the opposite side of the road, a setback from the road frontage lot boundary, which complies with the minimum separation distances specified in Table SC4.1.1 and Table SC4.1.2 of Schedule 4; or - (b) in compliance with the setback standards identified in Table SC10.1.1 of Schedule 10.
+- (a) fifty (50) metres; or - (b) if there is an established use from within the rural activities group located on an adjoining lot, a distance from the common boundary with that lot, which complies with the minimum separation distances specified in Table SC4.1.1 and Table SC4.1.2 of Schedule 4; or